raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     balloon = OutputDevice(2)
     ```

-   This will designate GPIO pin 2 to what we'll use to pop the balloon.
+   This will designate GPIO pin 2 as what we'll use to pop the balloon.

 1. Now comes the code to pop the balloon.
 Before we used `button.wait_for_press()` to wait for a button press, then we just printed `Pop!`.
 Add a new line before the `Pop!` line: